Kaibab Limestone: Nomenclature

 The Kaibab Limestone was named by Darton in 1910 for the Kaibab Plateau, which is on the north side of Grand Canyon in Coconino County, Arizona.
-In his definition of the Kaibab Limestone formation, no type locality was designated.
+In his definition of the Kaibab Limestone, no type locality was designated.
 He also designated the Kaibab Limestone as the upper formation of the Aubrey Group, a now-abandoned stratigraphic unit.
-In 1921, Bassler and Reeside revised Darton's work and defined the Harrisburg Member of the Kaibab Limestone.
+In 1921, Bassler and Reeside revised Darton's work and defined the Harrisburg gypsiferous member of the Kaibab Limestone.
 In his 1938 monograph on the Toroweap Formation and Kaibab Limestone of northern Arizona, McKee split Darton's original Kaibab Limestone into the currently recognized Kaibab Limestone and Toroweap Formation.
 He also revised Kaibab Limestone's lower contact and divided it into informal (descending) alpha, beta and gamma members.
-Later in the 1970s, its upper contact was revised and its areal extent were defined.
+Later in the 1970s, its upper contact was revised and its areal extent was defined.
 Also, unsuccessful attempts were made to raise the formation to group rank and divide it into several formations.
-In 1982, Warren Hamilton renamed it as the Kaibab Marble and determined its areal extent for California.
 In 1991, Sorauf and Billingsley subdivided the Kaibab Limestone into (ascending) Fossil Mountain Member (new) and Harrisburg Member.
 They designated the strata comprising McKee's alpha (or upper) member as the Harrisburg Member and the strata comprising McKee's beta (or middle) member as the Fossil Mountain Member.
 The Fossil Mountain Member was named for Fossil Mountain along the south rim near the Bass Trail.
-McKee's gamma member is considered to be part of the Fossil Mountain Member.
+McKee's gamma member was merged with the beta member to form the current Fossil Mountain Member.
 Later research has further redefined the regional extent of the Kaibab Limestone.